sithu31296/magicnerf/README.md

 > Notes: The term "optimization" is typically used instead of "training" in the neural radiance field methods since the model needs to be learned per scene.

+How can I use the NeRF technique?
+* 3D reconstruction.
+* Novel view synthesis (generating novel views from the learned implicit function.)
+* Occupancy prediction (free-space modelling)

 ## Design